 Yet, our grandparents used to take long walks into wild fields and forests to gather mushrooms, tubers, leafy greens, berries, and many other wild edibles.

-If you want to learn foraging, how about starting with these edible plants found near your home.
+Read this If you want to learn foraging, or how about starting with these edible plants found near your home.

 19. Warming a Home